 Consider a hiking waterproof shell layer to put over your ski jacket in heavy rain for greater protection.

-If its heavy rain then the snow will still be skiable but may become slushier which is a bit more challenging to ski on, but not as bad as skiing on ice or hard packed snow.
+If it's heavy rain then the snow will still be skiable but may become slushier which is a bit more challenging to ski on, but not as bad as skiing on ice or hard packed snow.

 You’ll want to reduce your speed and ski with caution.
 Rain can freeze and form a slick icy surface in some areas.